Josh Gottheimer: Bob Menendez

-Gottheimer, after the senator endorsed him in the 2020 Democratic primary, proclaimed that, "New Jersey is incredibly fortunate to have Bob Menendez in the Senate...He’s a real champion for our families and I’m honored and grateful to have his support.”
+Gottheimer, after the senator endorsed him in the 2020 Democratic primary, proclaimed that, "New Jersey is incredibly fortunate to have Bob Menendez in the Senate...He's a real champion for our families and I'm honored and grateful to have his support.”

 In September 2023 (the day after the senator was charged with taking bribes and providing sensitive information to the Egyptian government), Gottheimer called on Menendez to resign, writing, "For the good of the state, he should step aside as he focuses on his defense”.

 Following Menendez's 2023 indictment, there was some speculation Gottheimer might run for the Senate seat.
 However, in November, Gottheimer endorsed Tammy Murphy in the 2024 Democratic primary for the seat.
 When Murphy dropped out of the race in March 2024, Gottheimer switched to endorse Rep. Andy Kim.

 Donald Trump

 In 2017, Gottheimer called for an independent commission to probe alleged ties between Donald Trump and Russia.

 On the possibility of impeaching Trump over the Ukraine scandal, in September 2019 Gottheimer said, "We need to make sure this is fact-driven and evidence-based.
 You can't prejudge something that is so solemn and obviously could have a big historical impact on our country, and you need to keep the country together."

 Gottheimer voted to impeach Trump during both his first impeachment and his second impeachment.

 Gottheimer was one of eight Democrats to vote against a resolution that would curtail Trump's war powers following the assassination of Iranian general Qasem Soleimani in January 2020.

-When asked during a 2020 primary election forum in what ways he supported Trump, Gottheimer answered that, "He’s good on the relationship with U.S.-Israel.
-Although I don’t agree with everything that...Netanyahu does or says, I think it’s a very important relationship to the United States".
+When asked during a 2020 primary election forum in what ways he supported Trump, Gottheimer answered that, "He's good on the relationship with U.S.-Israel.
+Although I don't agree with everything that...Netanyahu does or says, I think it's a very important relationship to the United States".

+Markwayne Mullin

+Gottheimer and Republican Markwayne Mullin, a former House member and US senator who was DHS secretary during Trump's second term, met at the gym when they served together in the lower chamber, becoming friendly and developing what several publications called a "bromance."
+When Mullin was a senator in 2024, he and Gottheimer worked closely to push a package for military aid to Ukraine; throughout 2026, after Mullin became DHS secretary, they were in communication regarding migrant detention facilities; and in June 2026, their daughters, rising high school seniors Ellie Gottheimer and Larra Mullin, co-wrote a children's picture book that showcased "the power of bipartisan cooperation."